xbuf/blender_io_xbuf/README.md

 ## Usage

-1. start your external render engine
+1. start your external render engine (eg: [jme3_ext's ModelViewer](https://github.com/davidB/jme3_ext_assettools/releases))
 2. in Blender : Select "External Render" in the render list
+3. in Blender : Check properties of Render > External Render Config
+  * the connection parameters : host + port
+  * the auto redraw : usefull to see animation in viewport, else disable it (note that some other addon like screenshot_key_view have same effects)
+  * the path where to store textures and third party files
-3. in Blender : Select "Rendered" in the viewport shading button of 3D View
+4. in Blender : Select "Rendered" in the viewport shading button of 3D View
+5. in your external render engine :
+  * refresh UI if needed (ModelViewer's spatial explorer right-click)
+  * display bounding, skeleton,...
+  * explore, play animation
+  * every action possible by your external render

+Notes:

+* Some properties panel could not be available with External Render, switch to "Blender Render" to access them (and open an issue, so I'll add them).
+* Only animation (action) stored in an NLA's strip are sent to the external render engine.
+* The addon includes an exporter for .xbuf (the default format use to send scene to external render engine).
+But .xbuf need the files store in your assets path to be loaded.

 ## Setup used for the video-demo